gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 <div style="text-align: center;"><br>🔸<br></div>
 <br>

-## Are there useful attributes that I never use in my database?
+## Are there useful attributes that I could add in my database?

 Sharing data can require information that have never been taken into consideration in a museum database simply because it is too obvious to specify.
 For instance, why have a partOfOrganism field in a collection database specialised in animal skulls or in fish fossils ?
 Well, from a FAIR perspective, this kind of information is important because it facilitates the filtering of data on one side and the analyses of a dataset on another side.